Skip to main content

 Detailed Explanation

 Gainful employment regulations establish accountability standards for career-oriented educational programs, primarily targeting for-profit colleges and certificate programs at public and nonprofit institutions.
 Under the current rule (finalized in 2023), programs must meet two metrics: a debt-to-earnings ratio where annual loan payments do not exceed 8% of total earnings or 20% of discretionary earnings, and an earnings threshold where graduates earn more than the typical high school graduate in their state.
 Programs that fail these metrics for two out of three consecutive years lose eligibility for federal student aid, effectively shutting them down.
 The original gainful employment rule was introduced in 2011, rescinded in 2019, and reintroduced in a strengthened form in 2023.
 The regulation primarily affects for-profit institutions, which enroll about 10% of students but account for a disproportionate share of student loan defaults.
-CollegeROI's debt-to-earnings ratio metric is conceptually similar to the gainful employment standard, applied across all institution types to identify programs where debt is disproportionate to earnings outcomes.
+CollegeROIData's debt-to-earnings ratio metric is conceptually similar to the gainful employment standard, applied across all institution types to identify programs where debt is disproportionate to earnings outcomes.

 Related Terms